mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 <span class="badge">standard</span>

-**Contexts:** http, server
+**Contexts:** http, server, ~~location~~

-Sets the size of the slice when fetching large files from the origin. <span style='background:#ffff06'>We made a change that disallows this directive in any "location" block.</span> If slice is enabled, the entire website must use the same slice size.
-This behavior avoids potential problems when trying to follow origin’s redirection.
+Sets the size of the slices when fetching large files from the origin.
 The valid values are 0, which disables slicing, OR an [nginx size](http://nginx.org/en/docs/syntax.html) that is no less than `512k` and up to `512m`.
-For this directive to work correctly, the origin should support HTTP status 206 for ranged requests.
+The origin has to support ranged request and respond with status code 206.
+When caching is desired, the statement `proxy_cache_valid 206 ...` should be used to enable caching of the ranged responses.
+We made a few change to this directive on top of the open-source version:
+* We disallowed this directive in any "location" block.
+As a result, the entire website must use the same slice size.
+This is to avoid potential problems when a request is processed in multiple locations.
+* CDN360 requires all the cached slices carry the same ETag value.
+When a slice fetched from the origin has a value that is different from the cached ones, any in-progress transfers to clients will be terminated and all the cached slices will be purged immediately.
+So please make sure the ETag of a file on origin does not change unless the file content really changes.

 ### `sorted_querystring_filter_parameter`